Table of Contents

 Pathophysiology of Hypertensive Retinopathy

 Patients with elevated blood pressure develop pathophysiological changes in the retinal circulation.
 In the initial stages, vasoconstrictive changes predominate.
+In case of acute elevation of blood pressure, reversible vasoconstriction occurs in blood vessels.
 There is increased narrowing of the retinal arterioles due to arteriolar wall spasm.
-If there is persistent hypertension, the retinal blood vessels become thickened, and hyperplasia of the media wall can develop.
-Moreover, hyaline degeneration is seen.
+If there is persistent hypertension or severe hypertension, the retinal blood vessels become thickened, and hyperplasia of the media wall can develop with exudative vascular changes and necrosed and damaged endothelium.
+Moreover, hyaline degeneration is also seen.

 Hypertensive retinopathy can progress to an exudative stage with:

 - Necrosis of the smooth muscles

 Retinal microaneurysms, hemorrhages, and hard exudates are seen at this stage.
 Cotton wool spots are developed due to retinal ischemia as a secondary result of necrosis and narrowing of retinal arterioles.

 Patients with malignant hypertension might develop swelling of the optic disc, especially in the hypertensive crisis.
 When diabetes develops with hypertension, there is an increased risk of loss of vision.
 Hypertensive retinopathy can also lead to hypertensive damage to the other target organs.

 The detection and identification of hypertensive retinopathy are currently believed to be easy and standardized, therefore, accurate epidemiological studies have emerged to study the prevalence of the condition.
 Hypertensive retinopathy is more common in people aged 40 years or older, regardless of the history of hypertension.